Glossary of Hinduism

 - Hatha Yoga

 - The yoga (path) focusing on bodily postures to improve meditation.
 Popular in the West as a means to health, fitness, and relaxation.
-See Hatha Yoga.

 - Caste.
-The caste system determines social status based on birth and lineage, and is generally not alterable.
+The Indian caste system determines social status based on birth and lineage, and is generally not alterable.
 Its importance has declined somewhat in urban areas, but is still important in marriage.

 - ("action" or "deed").
 Impact of previous deeds (usually in former lives) on one's current circumstances.

-- Path of works (one of three paths to moksa).
+- Path of works.
+One of three paths to moksa.

 - ("snake").
 The spiritual force in every human being that lies at the base of the spine, coiled like a snake.
 It is also called "serpent power."
 Once awakened through yoga and meditation, it rises through the chakras, producing spiritual knowledge and mystical powers.